iterative/dvc.org/content/docs/studio/user-guide/account-management.md

   [here](/doc/studio/user-guide/connect-custom-gitlab-server).

 - Disconnect from your GitHub.com, GitLab.com or Bitbucket.org accounts.
-- Configure your GitHub.com account connection.
+- Configure your GitHub account connection.
 That is, install the Iterative Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.